railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * When you search for a record, e.g. a customer / supplier, the web version will propose to create the new partner when no existing partner is found,

-* When you click a Business Application in the Web version, the related Dashboard will be opened.
+* When you click a Business Application in the Web version, the related Dashboard will be opened,

+* To display the process view, click the Question Mark next to the title in the web version,

 * Menutips & Tooltips will be displayed to explain more about the active screen,